Study-Unit Description

 DEPARTMENT Cognitive Science

 DESCRIPTION The study-unit introduces all aspects of research methods in cognitive science.
-These include basic issues of causal inference and experimental design (Shadish, Cook, & Campbell, 2002), measuring techniques in cognitive (neuro-)science (Luck, 2014), and the analysis of data using statistical methods (Fields et al, 2015) for a variety of designs and different types of outcome variables.
+These include basic issues of causal inference and experimental design (Shadish, Cook, & Campbell, 2002), and the analysis of data using statistical methods for a variety of designs and different types of outcome variables.

-1. Basics of experimental design and basic programming skills (in R).
+1. Basics of experimental design both in theory and practical implementation;

 4. Review and preparation for the assessment.